dotnet/docs/docs/architecture/modern-web-apps-azure/index.md

 This guide provides end-to-end guidance on building *monolithic* web applications using ASP.NET Core and Azure.
 In this context, "monolithic" refers to the fact that these applications are deployed as a single unit, not as a collection of interacting services and applications.

-This guide is complementary to the ["_.NET Microservices.
-Architecture for Containerized .NET Applications_"](../microservices/index.md) which focuses more on Docker, Microservices, and Deployment of Containers to host enterprise applications.
+This guide is complementary to ["_.NET Microservices.
+Architecture for Containerized .NET Applications_"](../microservices/index.md), which focuses more on Docker, microservices, and deployment of containers to host enterprise applications.

 ### .NET Microservices.
 Architecture for Containerized .NET Applications